ghost-coin/ghost-coldstakepool/doc/vps_setup_example.md

         "threshold": 5
     }
 ```
+**NOTE**: Please verify with JSON validator that object was added correctly.
 Change the address to your public address, frequency is in blocks.

 Copy over `systemd` service files to your system: